Chickpea Fritters

 Notes

-Storage: Store any leftovers in an airtight container.
-They will last up to 5 days in the fridge.
-Reheat in the microwave, in a skillet with a little olive oil, or in a an air fryer before serving.
+Storage: Store any leftovers in an airtight container in the fridge for up to 5 days.
+Reheat them in the microwave, in a skillet with a little olive oil, or in an air fryer before serving.

 Nutrition